Location-Based Marketing 101

 What is Location-Based Marketing?

 A common way to use location data is through geofencing or geotargeting.
-For example, if people visit a real estate office, in the future that office could target a promotion to those users when they’re in the area to encourage them to come in and buy a home, or list their home for sale.
+For example, if people visit a real estate office, that company could target an ad to those in the area to encourage them to come in and buy a home or list their house for sale.

 What is the Importance of Location-Based Marketing?